IWILZ/Servo-Tester-Arduino/README.md

 LCD TFT SPI 128x160px 1.8" with SD: https://it.aliexpress.com/item/1005004540472656.html
 7806 Voltage Regulator: https://it.aliexpress.com/item/32948107192.html

-In addition you will also need a 3-position switch, some resistors, capacitors and buttons as you can see in the schematic of this project.
+In addition you will also need a **3-position switch, some resistors, capacitors, some connectors and 3 push-buttons** as you can see in the schematic of this project.

 ## The schematic and PCBs
+As you can see, the schematic of this project is quite simple.
+For the **power stage**, the external source is connected directly to the 7806 input and to the Arduino's Vin.
+The voltage at the output pin of the 7806 (6.1V) is then reduced to 5.4 by a single diode and to 4.7 by 2 diodes.
+These 3 voltages go to the 3 position switch (trough JP2 connector) and the switch output is connected to the Vin+ pin of the INA219 module.

+The Vin- pin of the INA219 is used as servo power source while the PWM signal is taken from Arduino's D9 pin.
+The center of the potentiometer is connected to the A0 pin acting as an ADC.
+The 3 push buttons are connected to A1, A2 and A3 as digital inputs with pull-up resistor (see program listing).

 For the prototype i've used two pre-drilled boards wiring every connection with my soldering iron:
-- the **main board** contains the power module, Arduino, and some board sockets single line at 2.54mm pin spacing connecting INA219, and the second board
+- the **main board** contains the power module, Arduino, and some in-line connectors at 2.54mm pin spacing connecting INA219, and the second board
 - the **second board** contains the LCD, 3 buttons, the 3-position switch and the potentiometer

 ![The prototype](https://github.com/user-attachments/assets/581437dc-fc80-4f94-824b-86a7c32a3380)

 As you can see at the low-left in the picture above, i've also found an old buzzer so i decided to use it :blush:

-In the last few days i designed the main board PCB using EasyEDA (standard) and as soon as possible i will replace the "wired" one with the new PCB but you can already find it attached to this project together with the related gerber files.
+In the last few days **i designed the main board PCB using EasyEDA Standard** and as soon as possible i will replace the "wired" one with the new PCB but you can already find it attached to this project together with the related **gerber files**.

 ...under construction...